 It is possible to lose money on an investment in the Fund.
-The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are listed below.
+Under certain conditions, generally in a market where the value of the RAE Emerging Markets Model Portfolio underperforms the Benchmark and/or the AR Bond Alpha Strategy underperforms short term interest rates, the Fund may experience greater losses or lesser gains than would be the case if it invested in the Benchmark.
+The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return,